 Create a LinkedIn profile

 Even if you don’t plan to use LinkedIn for networking or your job search, create, update, or clean up your LinkedIn profile.
-Ensure that it is updated with your most recent credentials, add a headshot, and use an eye-catching banner.
+Ensure that it includes your most recent experience and credentials.
+Add a headshot and use an eye-catching banner.
+Take a read through this blog post to learn more about optimizing and enhancing your LinkedIn profile to make it a job-lead generating machine!

 You can download FREE LinkedIn (formatted) banners in my shop!